Alois Rašín: Relations

-Rašín married Karla Janská from Prague’s Smíchov in 1899.
-His wife’s brother Jan Janský was the discoverer of blood groups.
+Rašín married Karla Janská from Prague's Smíchov in 1899.
+His wife's brother Jan Janský was the discoverer of blood groups.
 Alois Rašín had three children with his wife Karla: Ladislav (1900), Miroslav (1901) and Ludmila (1904).
-His son Ladislav continued in his father’s footsteps as a politician.
+His son Ladislav continued in his father's footsteps as a politician.
 He was part of the resistance against the Nazis.
 Gestapo arrested him in 1938.
 He died in a prison in Nazi Germany a few days before the American troops came.

 Characteristics

-According to Ferdinand Peroutka, Alois Rašín was a thrifty man and Minister of Finance that was very cautious every time someone demanded some portion of the governmental budget.
-He was workaholic and demand the same from his surroundings.
-He had also uncompromising and hot-headed nature.
-One time when Germans demanded bigger autonomy, he stuck out his tongue and call them monkeys.
+According to Ferdinand Peroutka, Alois Rašín was a thrifty man and as the Minister of Finance was very cautious every time someone demanded some portion of the governmental budget.
+He was a workaholic and demanded the same from those around him.
+He also had an uncompromising and hot-headed nature.
+At a time when the Germans demanded greater autonomy he stuck out his tongue and called them monkeys.
 Rašín lived ascetic life avoiding any dance or sport.
+Alois Rašín was also member of freemason Lodge in Prague.